FAQs

 Detach the HDMI screen from the Cobalt Cube and reboot the Cobalt Cube.

-Restart the Cobalt Link+ Windows Server on the Windows machine and restart the MDT Control application on the Cobalt Cube.
+Restart the Cobalt Link+ Windows Server on the Windows PC and restart the MDT Control application on the Cobalt Cube.

-1.4 Is it possible to navigate around the Cobalt Cube without establishing a connection to a vehicle head unit?
+Is it possible to navigate around the Cobalt Cube without establishing a connection to a vehicle screen?

-Is it possible to navigate around the Cobalt Cube without establishing a connection to a vehicle head unit?
+1.15 Is it possible to navigate around the Cobalt Cube without establishing a connection to a vehicle screen?

 Yes.
 A USB mouse can be connected to the HOST port of the Cobalt Cube.
 Alongside an HDMI screen, this allows navigation around the Cobalt Cube.
 To go back to the previous screen the navigation bar can be used, or the “back” button in the mouse, if available.